es-meta/esmeta/README.md

 $ esmeta inject example.js -silent -inject:defs -inject:out=test.js
 # - Dumped an assertion-injected ECMAScript program into test.js.
 ```

-In the future version of ESMeta, we plan to support the program synthesis
-feature as well.

 ### Type Analysis on ECMA-262